 The ratio scale is the highest or strongest level of measurement and the nominal scale is the lowest or weakest level of measurement.
-An ordinal measurement is a stronger form than a measurement that is no more than nominal; an interval measurement is s stronger form than an ordinal measurement; and the ratio level is the strongest form of measurement.
+An ordinal measurement is a stronger form of measurement than a scale that has no more than a nominal level of measurement; an interval measurement is s stronger form than an ordinal measurement; and the ratio level is the strongest form of measurement.

 In this hierarchy, all forms of measurement are at least nominal, but some are ordinal, in the sense that values of the variable can be ordered relative to each other.
 In addition to being nominal and ordinal, some types of measurement permit meaningful measurment of the distance or interval between values.
 Finally, variables that are nominal, ordinal, and interval usually have a ratio level of measurement, permitting meaningful calculation of ratios between values of a variable.
+As an example of different ways that a researcher can ask survey questions, consider the following example of ways of determining political views of individuals.
+This demonstrates the different types of measurement and the hierarchical quality.